Types of Utility (6 Types of utility in Economics) | Micro Economics

 Meaning of utility

-A consumer usually decides his demand for a commodity on the basis of utility (or satisfaction) that he derives from it.
-What is utility?
-The utility is the capacity of a commodity to satisfy human wants.
+Utility is the capacity of a commodity to satisfy human wants.
 In other words, utility is the want satisfying power of a good.
-The more the need for a commodity or the stronger the desire to have it, the greater is the utility derived from the commodity.
+The more the need for a commodity or the stronger the desire to have it, the greater the utility derived from the commodity.

-The utility is subjective.
-Different individuals can get different levels of utility from the same commodity.
-For example, someone who likes chocolates will get a much higher utility from chocolate than someone who is not so fond of chocolates, Also, a utility that one individual gets from the commodity can change with change in place and time.
+Also, the utility that one individual gets from the commodity can change with change in place and time.
 For example, utility from the use of a room heater will depend upon whether the individual is in Ladakh or Chennai (place) or whether it is summer or winter (time).

 Following are some of the different types of utility: